amrvac/amrvac/doc/par.md

 ripples around contact discontuinities (flatcd) or shocks (flatsh), but one should first try without these flattenings (default behavior).
-PPM is actually only used in a quadratic reconstruction from center to edge, requires the use of a larger stencil (dixB=4), and can be used either in the methods (by setting typelimiter1) or in the gradientS/divvectorS routines (when typegrad or typediv is limited, and typegradlimiter1 is ppm).
+PPM is actually only used in a quadratic reconstruction from center to edge, requires the use of a larger stencil (nghostcells=4), and can be used either in the methods (by setting limiter) or in the gradientS/divvectorS routines (when typegrad or typediv is limited, and gradient_limiter is ppm).
 The latter is encoded in geometry.t.

 ### Typeentropy, entropycoef {#par_typeentropy}

 For Riemann solver based methods, such as TVD and TVD-MUSCL (but not TVDLF), an entropyfix may be applied to avoid unphysical solutions.
-The fix is applied to the characteristic variables, their order is defined in `src/amrvacpar.t`.
+The fix is applied to the characteristic variables.
 The default entropy fix is `'nul'`, i.e. no entropy fix.
 When an expansion shock is formed, the entropy fix should be applied to the non-degenerate characteristic waves, i.e. waves that can form shocks (sound waves, fast and slow magnetosonic waves).
 The most powerful entropy fix is called 'powell'.
 In practice, one may apply an entropy fix to all characteristic waves, usually the slight extra diffusion makes the schemes more robust.
-For Yee's entropyfix the minimum characteristic speed (normalized by dt/dx) can be set for each characteristic wave using the `entropycoef` array.
+For Yee entropyfix the minimum characteristic speed (normalized by dt/dx) can be set for each characteristic wave using the `entropycoef` array.